rust-lang/book/src/ch14-03-cargo-workspaces.md

 For additional practice, add an `add_two` crate to this workspace in a similar way as the `add_one` crate!

-As your project grows, consider using a workspace: it enables you to work with smaller, easier-to-understand components than one big blob of code.
+As your project grows, consider using a workspace: It enables you to work with smaller, easier-to-understand components than one big blob of code.
 Furthermore, keeping the crates in a workspace can make coordination between crates easier if they are often changed at the same time.